chazlarson/brick-finder/README.md

 Features
 - web UI
 - ~~Support Dollar Tree~~
-  - Merge Dollar Tree SKU quantities [you have to buy a bag of 48 assorted bricks]
+  - Merge Dollar Tree SKU quantities [you have to buy a bag of 48 assorted bricks, you can't buy just one 2x4 brick]
   - Expand Dollar Tree part availability list [add standard window, roof, etc bags]
   - include bricks in prepackaged sets
 - compare against your own spares collection
+  - Maybe based on a rebrickable parts list?
 - support for other sites
   - ~~webrick [looks to be same site backend as Vonado]~~
   - AliExpress [extracting results will be even more fragile; maybe focus on specific stores]
   - GoBricks [may be a non-starter since it doesn't appear to use common part or color numbers]
-- Add parts to a shopping cart [seems dicey]
+- Add parts to a shopping cart [seems dicey, need to manage login state]
 - Read and/or produce Excel docs
 - ~~support for exported BrickLink wanted list XML~~
 - ~~search for alternate brick IDs and molds~~